raphaelmourad/Mistral-DNA/README.md

 Select the data you want to pretrain the model on (full data, small data and very small data).

+# Fine-tuning the model for classification

+Third, in the python folder "scriptPython/", you'll find the jupyter notebook:
+- **script_finetune.ipynb** to finetune the pretrained Mixtral model on a specific classification task. \

+To finetune the model, you must provide a dataset to train the model.

 # Contact:
 raphael.mourad@univ-tlse3.fr